-- Must have a specific chronic or disease/condition that leaves them disabled (such as ESRD)
+Must have a specific chronic or disease/condition that leaves them disabled (such as ESRD)

-- Institutionalized in long-term care or another health facility
+Institutionalized in long-term care or another health facility

-- Eligible for Medicaid
+Eligible for Medicaid

+Any kid who is eligible for Medicare may join a Medicare prescription drug plan.
 These plans work paired with Original Medicare or as part of a Medicare Advantage plan.